 Many industries use verification to keep products safe and high quality.

-- Manufacturing: This involves several types of qualification tests.
+- Manufacturing: this involves several types of qualification tests.

-- Medical Devices: The FDA wants devices to meet design requirements.
+- Medical devices: the FDA wants devices to meet design requirements.

-- Software Development: This includes tests to match design documents.
+- Software development: This includes tests to match design documents.

 Verification is key in many fields, from cars to computers.
 Understanding the difference between validation and verification is crucial in developing new products.